The Passions (British band)

-The Passions were a British post-punk/new wave band which formed in 1978 and disbanded in 1983.
+The Passions were a British-Irish post-punk/new wave band which formed in 1978 and disbanded in 1983.
 The Passions' music was grounded mainly in Barbara Gogan's voice and Clive Timperley's delicate Echoplex guitar work.
-They were considered one of the one-hit wonders due to their early 1981 single "I'm in Love with a German Film Star".
+They were considered a one-hit wonder due to their early 1981 single "I'm in Love with a German Film Star".

 History

+Formation

 Based in Shepherd's Bush in west London, The Passions formed in early 1978 as the Youngsters with a line-up of Gogan (guitar, vocals), Claire Bidwell (bass guitar), Richard Williams (drums), Dack Dyde (guitar) and Mitch Barker (vocals).
 Williams and Gogan were previously in the punk rock outfit the Derelicts.
 After a name change to Rivers of Passion, soon shortened to The Passions, Dyde was replaced by Timperley (formerly of The 101ers).

 The Passions' first single, issued in March 1979 on the Soho label, was the double A-side "Needles and Pills" (written by Dyde) and "Body and Soul", which assisted in gaining the band a recording contract with Fiction Records.
 By the time the band recorded the first of their three Peel sessions in November 1979, Barker had departed and Gogan took over as lead vocalist.

+Debut album

-Michael & Miranda, the band's debut album, was released on 18 April 1980, preceded by their second single "Hunted".
+Michael & Miranda, the band's debut album, was released on 18 April 1980, preceded by their second single, "Hunted".
 The album was produced by Fiction head Chris Parry and engineered by Mike Hedges.
 In May 1980, The Passions embarked on a UK and European tour supporting labelmates The Cure.
-Bidwell left after the tour (joining The Wall), was replaced in July 1980 by David Agar, and the band were dropped by Fiction.
+Bidwell left after the tour (joining The Wall) and was replaced in July 1980 by David Agar, and the band were dropped by Fiction.

 A meeting with Peter Wilson, the in-house producer for Polydor Records, led to the band signing to that label, which released their third single, "The Swimmer", on 1 October 1980.

 Their major chart hit, "I'm in Love with a German Film Star", was released as the band's fourth single on 23 January 1981.
 The lyrics were written by Gogan about Steve Connelly, a one-time roadie for The Clash and Sex Pistols who had minor roles in several German films.
 It was produced by Peter Wilson.
 According to Wilson, "It was a song that almost seemed to write itself".
 The music weeklies declared the song "Single of the Week", and it was named "Peoples Choice" on Capital Radio.
 This led to a Top of the Pops appearance on 5 February 1981, which was repeated on 26 February 1981.